titumozammel/execution-excellence-system/README.md

 EES therefore does not treat Human Energy simply as an individual motivation problem.

-Human Energy is an execution condition that must be understood within the wider system.
+Human Energy is an execution condition that must be understood within the wider organizational system.

 ---